nezutero/rssman/README.md

 ###

+##
 - telegram bot, which is able to parse RSS and use the openai api to generate a short summary and a link to the source
-- it is also possible to add sources through commands in the telegram bot
+- it's also possible to add sources through commands in the telegram bot

 ## installation

-- to clone the project:

 ```
 git clone https://github.com/kenjitheman/rss_ai_tgbot
 ```

-- to install all dependencies
+- install all dependencies

 ```
 go mod tidy